chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     5. If i > l(ᚠ):
         a.
 Return W:sub:`ᚠ` ∎

 The essence of the Delimiting Algorithm lies in the interplay of the Discovery Axiom W.1 and Definition 2.1.2 of a Sentence as a semantic String.
-In other words, by Definition 2.1.1 and by Definition 1.2.2, all Sentences and Words must be semantic.
+In other words, by Definition 2.1.2 and by Definition 1.2.2, all Sentences and Words must be semantic.
+The only feature that differentiates them in their *"semanticality"* is the presence of a Delimiter (from a syntactical perspective, at any rate).
 Therefore, by the Discovery Axiom W.1, the Words which a Sentence contains must be exactly those Strings which are separated by the Delimiter Character.

 This formulation has the advantage of not taking a stance on the semantics of a particular language.
 It allows for the discovery of Words in a Language through the simple boundary of delimitation within the Sentences of its Corpus.